pdf-raku/PDF-Grammar-raku/README.md

 PDF-Grammar
 ===========

-PDF documents as whole do not lend themselves to BNF style descriptions or grammars.
-There are areas where these can be very useful including:
+Although PDF documents as do not lend themselves to an overall BNF style grammar description; there are areas which these can be put to use,
+including:

-(*) The overall file structure (headers, objects, cross reference tables and footers.
+- The overall file structure (headers, objects, cross reference tables and footers.

-(*) The operands that make up content streams.
-These are used to markup text and graphics.
+- The operands that make up content streams and are used to markup text and graphics.

-PDF::Grammar is under construction as experimental perl6 grammars for parsing and  validation of PDF components.
+PDF::Grammar is an experimental example Perl6 grammar for parsing and validation of PDF components.
 It currently implements two grammars:

 `PDF::Grammar::Body` - this  describes the file structure of PDF documents, including headers, trailers, top-level objects and the cross reference table.